calvinkarpenko/calvinkarpenko.github.io/_pages/about.md

 Hi there!

+{% comment %}
-# I was instrumental in setting up Cookies and Code, an initiative to teach novices how to program in Python.
+    I was instrumental in setting up Cookies and Code, an initiative to teach novices how to program in Python.
 I coauthored the initial teaching material and ran the sessions.
+{% endcomment %}

 I achieved both my BSc. in Physics and my MSc. in Data Analytics at [The University of Sheffield](https://www.sheffield.ac.uk)